-Line 46 - Arizona Wildlife Fund
+Line 41 - Arizona Wildlife Fund

 You may give some or all of your refund to the Arizona Wildlife Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.
+Enter the amount you want to donate on line 41.